 Please be aware that the decision made by the review panel is final and not subject to appeal.
 However, in the event that a request is denied, the student may submit additional documentation for review if they feel that it is pertinent to the original TAP Waiver request.

-Waiver of C Average Requirement
+Waiver of the C-Average Requirement

-The C Average requirement may be waived for undue hardship based on:
+As with the Good Academic Standing Waiver, the C-Average requirement may be waived for undue hardship based on:

 - The death of a student's relative;